sigcsets/sigcse2022/_authors/posters.md

 {% include covid-guidelines-alert.html %}

 ## Author Guidelines: Posters
+{% include alert info='Final as of September 17 2020' %}

 Posters provide an opportunity for an informal presentation featuring “give and take” with conference attendees.
 Presenting a poster is also a good way in which to discuss and receive feedback on work in progress that has not been fully developed into a paper.